-Following the latest UK government adjustment of lockdown conditions we are pleased to announce that St Bees Golf Club House will re-open on Saturday 4th July.
+St Bees Golf Club re-opened on Saturday 4th July following the Government enforced lockdown.
 Prominent signage is on display to provide clear guidance on arrival of the Social Distancing & Hygiene measures in place at the clubhouse.
-As before, up to four golfers from four separate households may now play together in one single group from the above date.
+Up to four golfers from four separate households may play together in one single group from the above date.

 Please note it is essential that golfers continue to strictly observe social distancing and safety regulations relating to the COVID-19 pandemic.

 Please be advised that the golf course is open to Members that have paid their annual subscription fees or have a standing order in place.
 The course is also open to Visitors who can book a tee time and pay green fees following the instructions on our Visitors page

 In line with the Prime Ministers statement the lifting of lockdown and resumption of play is conditional and St Bees Golf Club and its members and visitors are required to radically adjust the way we make use of the course during a very cautious phase of restarting golf.

 St Bees Golf course have introduced a mandatory system of booking and allocation of tee times that ensures the safety of all golfers.

 To book a tee time please follow the guidance on our Stay Safe and Play Safe page.

 Tee times will be available from 8 am to 8 pm with a minimum of 10-minute intervals.